MicrosoftDocs/entra-docs/docs/external-id/customers/concept-guide-explained.md

 :::image type="content" source="media/concept-guide-explained/app-sample.png" alt-text="Flowchart that shows the app sample step in the guide.":::

 The get started guide provides a downloadable sample app to test the features of your new tenant.
 When you register your app manually, Microsoft Entra ID generates a unique identifier known as an **Application (client) ID**.
 This value is used to identify your app when creating authentication requests, enabling a trusted relationship between your app and your tenant.
+The samples are automatically configured with your **clientId** and the **authority** is set to `<trialtenant>.ciamlogin.com`.

 You can find the comprehensive list of app samples and guides [here](samples-ciam-all.md) that explains the process in detail.